 His particular areas of interest are antimicrobial resistance and emerging bacterial infectious diseases.
 The majority of his work involves an understanding of the underlying relationships between microorganisms, plants, and animals.

-Dr. William M. Chamberlin is a gastroenterologist at Mountain View Regional Medical Center in Las Cruces, New Mexico.
+Dr. William M. Chamberlin is a retired gastroenterologist who is currently conducting research into MAP.
 He received his medical degree from Tufts University and completed his residency in internal medicine at William Beaumont Army Medical Center.
 From there, he completed a fellowship in gastroenterology at Walter Reed Army Medical Center.
 His early work experience took him to positions in Thailand, Southern Australia, Papua New Guinea, Germany and Japan.
 He served 20 years in the U.S. Army Medical Corps with his last assignment being at Walter Reed Army Institute of Research where he studied the immune systems responses to microbial infections before settling into private practice.
 His primary research areas are Crohn’s disease, hormonal immune regulation, and emergence and evolution in biological systems and disease.

 Dr. Amy Hermon-Taylor is a doctor (GP) from Clapham in London, UK and is the daughter of Prof. John Hermon-Taylor who is leading the world with the development of a modern virally-vectored DNA vaccine against Mycobacterium avium subspecies paratuberculosis (MAP).
 Amy does not suffer with IBD herself but grew up with the fight to cure Crohn’s Disease as a topic of daily conversation.
 In gaining a degree in Natural Sciences (Cambridge 1996), a degree in Medicine (St. George’s Medical School, London 2001) and subsequently reading the literature on MAP in Crohn’s Disease extensively for herself, she has come to have a good understanding of the science underpinning the Vaccine research -as well as the integrity of the man behind it.